Premium Cataract Surgery

 - Frequent changes in your eyeglass or contact lens prescription

 - Changes in the way you see color

 What Is Premium Cataract Surgery?

-With standard cataract surgery, the natural eye lens is replaced with a mono-focal synthetic intraocular lens (IOL) and a new glasses prescription is required after surgery in order to achieve your best vision.
+With standard cataract surgery, the natural eye lens is replaced with a mono-focal synthetic intraocular lens (IOL) and a new glasses prescription is required after surgery to achieve your best vision.
 A standard formula is used to calculate the prescription of the lens and the surgery is performed with a scalpel.

 What Premium Cataract Surgery Packages Are Available?

 The cataract surgeons at the Dean McGee Eye Institute offer the following premium cataract packages: